-C1) Obligations are not fully clear (review of EESSH2 Standard is underway, SG proposals on Causes EPCs have only recently been published for consultation, fit between UK and Scottish reviews of energy efficiency measurement is unclear) C2) Cost-effective technical solutions have not yet come to market.
+Causes C1) Obligations are not fully clear.
+C2) Cost-effective technical solutions have not yet come to market.
 Lack of independent research on efficacy.
 C3) SG policy on funding or financing awaited.
-SG green finance taskforce not due to publish recommendations until September 2023.
-Effects E1) Policy/funding uncertainties prevent development of a detailed compliance/investment plan E2) Absence of affordable technical solutions suited to North View stock.
+Effects E1) Policy/funding uncertainties prevent development of a detailed compliance/inv plan.
+E2) Absence of affordable technical solutions suited to North View stock.
 Implications for replacement of fossil fuel gas boilers and heating.
 Status of existing measures such as cavity wall insulation - do these remain or are they expected to be replaced?
 E3) Future costs cannot be met within the Business Plan.
-If so, possibility of substantial rent increases to meet borrowing costs Mitigations in C1) to C3) Maintenance Manager is following developments closely place External advice is being taken on compliance requirements (selected) Information on current NV stock energy ratings is available from EPC data (EPCs and cloned data) ΑII North View Energy Position Statement to be developed in 2023 Initial estimates of compliance costs to be factored into 2023 business plan stress testing, based on NV and sector data Maintain strong networks with other housing providers, all of which are similarly affected as Future Actions North View Explore options for partnership working with other Castlemilk HAs, and as part of GCC engagement with the city's landlords Identify and appraise any opportunities for external funding to trial possible solutions
+If so, possibility of substantial rent increases to meet borrowing costs.
+Mitigations in C1) to C3) place Maintenance Manager is following developments closely. (selected) External advice is being taken on compliance requirements.
+Information on current NV stock energy ratings is available from EPC data (EPCs and cloned data).
+All North View Energy Position Statement to be developed.
+Initial estimates of compliance costs to be determined, based on NV and sector data.
+Future Actions Maintain strong networks with other housing providers, all of which are similarly affected as North View.
+Explore options for partnership working with other Castlemilk HAs, and as part of GCC engagement with the city's landlords.
+Identify and appraise any opportunities for external funding to trial possible solutions.

-• ement Committee numbers and skills and experience do not meet North needs or Regulatory Standards Net Risk Score Likelihood: 3 Impact: 4 Total Score: 12 Causes C1) Resignation or retirement of long-serving MC members resulting in loss of skills and experience developed over many years C2) Unable to attract new MC members with relevant skills, experience, or perspectives (Windlaw residents and others) C3) In the worst-case scenario, the MC is no longer able to act because numbers fall below 7 members as stated in the Rules Effects E1) Poor decision-making E2) MC lacks the skills, experience or diversity that meets North View's future needs E3) Increased risk of regulatory engagement by SHR Mitigations in place C1) • Annual review meetings with MC members include discussion of future intentions C2) (selected) New Succession Planning and Recruitment Strategy developed with external support.
-Full implementation has been delayed by Covid.
-MC is on board for promoting committee membership in the community and for using out of area recruitment as a means of attracting additional skills that would assist North View's work 2 new committee members have joined since 2022 AGM, and a co-opted member has also become a full MC member.
-Together, the new members contribute to skills and/or diversity aims MC members regularly take part in learning and development, through the North View training programme, North View strategy meetings and attendance at external conferences C4) Monitoring of attendance levels at MC meetings, to identify potential breaches of Rules (4 meetings absence rule) Future C1) and C2) Actions Governance review to be conducted by external consultants in 2023 Review of MC Succession Plan and recruitment strategy schedule to take place in 2023.
+6. GOVERNANCE: Management Committee numbers and skills and experience do not meet North View's needs or Regulatory Standards Net Risk Score Likelihood: 3 Impact: 4 Total Score: 12 Causes C1) Resignation or retirement of long-serving MC members resulting in loss of skills and experience developed over many years.
+C2) Unable to attract new MC members with relevant skills, experience, or perspectives (Windlaw residents and others).
+C3) In the worst-case scenario, the MC is no longer able to act because numbers fall below 7 members as stated in the Rules.
+Effects E1) Poor decision-making.
+E2) MC lacks the skills, experience or diversity that meets North View's future needs.
+E3) Increased risk of regulatory engagement by SHR.
+Mitigations in place C1) Annual review meetings with MC members include discussion of future intentions.
+C2) (selected) New Succession Planning and Recruitment Strategy developed with external support but full implementation was been delayed by Covid.
+Document to be reviewed.
+MC is on board for promoting committee membership in the community and for using out of area recruitment as a means of attracting additional skills that would assist NV's work. • 3 new committee members have joined since 2022 AGM, and a co-opted member has also become a full MC member.
+Together, the new members contribute to skills and/or diversity aims.
+MC members regularly take part in learning and development, through the North View training programme, North View strategy meetings and attendance at external conferences.
+C4) Monitoring of attendance levels at MC meetings, to identify potential breaches of Rules (4 meetings absence rule).
+Future C1) and C2) Actions Review of MC Succession Plan and Recruitment strategy schedule to take place in 2025.